SelormDev/Etch-a-Sketch/README.md

 # Etch-a-Sketch Solution - Odin Project

 Welcome to the Etch-a-Sketch solution repository for The Odin Project's Etch-a-Sketch exercise.
 This repository contains a working implementation of the Etch-a-Sketch web application using HTML, CSS, and JavaScript.
 Below, you'll find an overview of the project's structure and how to use the solution.
+[Take a look.](https://selormdev.me/Etch-a-Sketch/)

 ## Project Overview